nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ## Installing ION on Linux, MacOS, Solaris

+To build ION on Linux system, make sure install and update the `automake`, `autoconf`, and `libtool` packages.

 To build and install the entire ION system on a Linux, MacOS, or Solaris platform, cd into ion-open-source and enter the following commands:

 `./configure`